-If you run a business, then VoIP is your friend.
-As its name suggests, Voice over Internet Protocol (VoIP) refers to technologies that use the internet for unified communications.
+If you run a business, VoIP is your friend.
+As its name suggests, Voice over Internet Protocol (VoIP) refers to the wide range of technologies that use the internet to make and receive phone calls.

 With VoIP, you get a powerful business tool that costs just a fraction of what it takes to install and maintain a traditional call center.
 It’s also fully packed with useful features such as auto attendants, IVR, voicemail, and conference calls.

-Here are 40+ VoIP features to look for in your business phone system:
+Here are 40+ VoIP features to look for from your business phone provider:

 - Advanced Call Management